JKTKops/cspim/README.md

+# Done For Now

+Now that CS233@UIUC's Fall 2019 SpimBot competition has ended (I won!), my interest in the project has been severely waning.
+Chief among several issues is that the rushed aspects of the project accrued quite some technical debt that is still hard to work with.
+And, extremely annoyingly, `TemplateHaskell` and Intero do not play together well, and this project uses significant amounts of `TemplateHaskell`.
+In the compiler's current state, it implements `goto` and `if` (but not `else`) as well as function definitions and calls, which is more than enough to support a Turing-complete subset of C. The project also has an engine for optimizing the output MIPS.
+Ideally, this engine would've been realized with a pattern-based DSL, but the tech debt of not parameterizing the `MipsInstruction` type with the type of registers it contains caught up to me.
+This refactor would be worth digging time into on return.
+When the ghcide + hie engine is ready, I may return to this project (assuming that it plays well with `TemplateHaskell`) to implement the remaining control flow and an optimization engine that works on the IR.

+The old README can be seen below.

 # cspim

 A C-to-MIPS compiler targetting QtSpim.
 Inspired for CS233@UIUC's SpimBot competition, but the plan is to grow the project beyond that.